ragavanpanaveli/ragavanpanaveli/README.md

 🌱 Currently learning Front-End development to become a full-stack developer

-🛠️ Skilled in HTML, CSS, JavaScript, Python, and Bootstrap
+🛠️ Skilled in HTML, CSS, JavaScript, Python, MySQL and Bootstrap

 💡 Always exploring new technologies & improving my skills